SmKou/a-thousand-and-one/notes/magic_systems.md

 Note:
 1. Mappings are dynamic and change even amidst access
 2. Time is a concept and so doesn't exist as a focal
+3. Identifying places, events, and processes requires access to a satellite Unless one can use one's own perception (same process: 3-6)

 ### Lexicon
 in: